 Players may then roll on table A to determine their initial Resources rank, and begin play with a Popularity score of zero.
-Add up the character's Health and Karma totals as per the normal, along with their Negative and Mental Health scores.
+Add up the character's Health and Karma totals as usual, along with their Negative and Mental Health scores.

 Table 1: Rank Generation

 |Table A||Table B||Table C||Table D||Table E||Table F||Table G||Table H||Table I||Rank

-Once these rolls are complete, one may gamble on any two ability scores of their choice, potentially shoring up any areas you feel need some help.
+Once these rolls are complete, you may gamble on any two ability scores of their choice, potentially shoring up any areas you feel need some help.
 The only limits in this regard are the results of the tables themselves, as well as the power rank ceiling for a campaign, as set by the Judge.
 If you're not already aware of this power rank ceiling, go ahead and ask your Judge now!

 Table 2: Rank Modifiers (Gambling)

 |(Shift X max).||(Un 100 max).||(Mn 75 max).||(Am 50 max).||(In 40 max).||

-Before proceeding further, it must be determined how one with technology a character is, in order to better represent how their powers will express themselves.
+Before proceeding further, it must be determined how one with technology a character is, to better represent how their powers will express themselves.
 Is the character a mere user of high technology devices, has some of their body been replaced by such, or are they even the product of mankind's know-how?
 Table 3 is offered to randomly determine such, if desired, though players may readily choose their origins.